billwear/billwear.github.io/index.md

 ### Creative Current

 In the back of my mind, my subconscious is telling me there are five or six forks I will eventually want to pursue.
-In other words, the electronics, radio, and Emacs hobbies -- and the public performance of same -- have not been cancelled, simply put on hold so that I can learn sewing and crochet well.
+In other words, the electronics, radio, and Emacs hobbies -- and the public performance of same -- have not been canceled, simply put on hold so that I can learn sewing and crochet well.
 I get the distinct impression that the fabric arts will initially be the most lucrative, so they should be mastered first.
 Electronics, radio, Emacs, and novel-writing will probably eclipse them off-and-on, but I feel strongly that the combination, added to my regular JOTIF posts, will be a very strong brand with enough of a following to provide me with the things I need and desire to have.

 ### Pivot